Table of Contents

 Family Leave Insurance offers up to 6 weeks of paid care leave.
 The benefit amount is based on an applicant's average weekly wage or how much they earned in the eight weeks immediately before their claim begin.
-As of 2017, the current weekly benefit rate is two-thirds of an individual’s average weekly wage, up to $633, with daily benefit rates set at slightly above $90.
+As of Jan.
+1, 2018, the current weekly benefit rate is two-thirds of an individual’s average weekly wage, up to $637, with daily benefit rates set at $91.

 Leave can be taken continuously or intermittently.
 To clarify, continuous leave is leave taken all at once in six consecutive weeks.
 Intermittent leave offers up to 42 days, which can be taken as needed during a 12-month period.
 For example, one could take off one day each week for 42 weeks.
 However, if one chooses to take time off intermittently, one must give the employer a 15-day notice.